-Love and sex in the Soviet Union: what is true and what is a myth?
+Love and Sex in the Soviet Union: What is True & Myth?

 I recently came across an interesting article “Sex in the Soviet Union: Myths and mores” by Anna Ayvazyan.
 Why am I interested in this article?

 The answer is very easy, namely: it was said, “there is no sex in the USSR.”
 Nevertheless, the Soviet people were excellent breeding in the country.
 The theme of love and sex in the USSR was covered by a dark secret.

 It was a taboo subject.
 Doing the deed was fine, everyone was eager to perform, but talking about it was so shameful that people did not even discuss preferences with their partners.
 Georgi Vasilchenko’s book of “Common Sexual Pathologies” noted the lack of communication among his psychiatric clients and named it as the cause of most sexual disorders.

 Society did not even have conversational words for genitalia, only obscene and medical extremes.
 This sexual frustration led to a spiked divorce rate of one in three marriages ending badly.